Modeling Asteroseismic Yields for the Roman Galactic Bulge Time-Domain Survey: Conclusion

-In future work, we plan on cross-matching our simulated results with data collected by \textit{Gaia} (\citealt{Gaia16}, \citealt{Gaia23}) and \textit{2MASS} (\citealt{MASS06}).
-Matching our simulated results with existing data will allow us to produce an asteroseismic target list in preparation for Roman's launch.
+In future work, we plan on cross-matching our simulated results with data collected by \textit{Gaia} (\citealt{Gaia16}, \citealt{Gaia23}) and \textit{2MASS} (\citealt{MASS06}), which will be useful in constructing an asteroseismic target list in preparation for Roman's launch.
+The stellar population simulations presented here complement this effort by providing an estimate of the completeness of the Roman asteroseismic yields, which will be crucial for exoplanet-hosting population characterization and studies of the age distributions of bulge stars.

 Seeing that it is possible to measure \numax\ for a large number of stars and \dnu\ for a subset of that population, it is necessary to determine our ability to measure $T_{\rm eff}$ and $R$ in the bulge.
-Measuring $T_{\rm eff}$ can potentially be done by utilizing known relationships between APOGEE spectroscopic temperatures and \textit{Gaia} photometry.
-Measuring $R$ can be found through simulating Roman's astrometric capabilities, something G15 looks into, but a more in depth analysis is still required, as discussed in Section \ref{sec:Detection Probability Results}.
+Roman multiband photometry, grism spectroscopy, and precise astrometry could be useful in this regard (G15; Roman Core Community report).

 Our simulated yields prove the transformative potential of asteroseismology with the Roman GBTDS.
 Stellar ages with competitive uncertainties will be available for the first time for hundreds of thousands of red giants in the bulge, and should enable a number of stellar population and Galactic archaeology applications.